jez/blog/_posts/2022-12-30-rss-excerpt-only.md

 [dark-mode-images]: /hand-drawn-diagrams/

 Another gripe was that code blocks on my site support highlighting individual lines, [like this][cb-hl].
-Those get stripped by feed readers, stripping the context from any explanation that says "look at the highlighted lines."
+Those get dropped by feed readers, stripping the context from any explanation that says "look at the highlighted lines."

 And another gripe was that the way I render the table of contents was making it look like